apache/skywalking-banyandb/docs/crud/measure/schema.md

 EOF
 ```

-The group creates two shards to store measure data points.
-Every one day, it would create a
+The group creates two shards to store data points.
+Every day, it would create a
-segment which will generate a block every 2 hours.
+segment that will generate a block every 2 hours.

 The data in this group will keep 7 days.

-Then, below command will create a new measure:
+Then, the below command will create a new measure:

 ```shell
 $ bydbctl measure create -f - <<EOF